Friday, December 13, 2019

 O God of measureless grace, grant leaders like Daniel to your Church among Muslims.
 Teach them knowledge and good judgment as they learn your commands.
-Guide their steps by your Word, so they will not be intimidated by the enemy or give in to evil.
+Guide their steps by your Word.
+Keep them from being intimidated by the enemy or giving in to evil.
 Give them discernment and courage to challenge kings and rulers and bring honor to your name.

 Fulfill your promise to them.
 Reveal your gracious plans to them.

 Father, I stand in your holy presence and ask by faith, because Jesus my Lord sacrificed his blood for me.
 Amen.